roehampton/module-content/msc-software-development-2/week-07/lecture/README.md

   5. The build and tests either succeed or fail.
   6. The team are notified about the status of the build and tests.

-  We have already built this workflow via Travis CI with very little effort.
   The key aspect of CI is again the practice: developers **must** commit their code frequently.

   ### Feedback from Continuous Integration